James5979/literate-devops-site/content/portfolio/kubernetes/replicaset.md

 kubectl get replicasets.apps/$NAME --namespace=default
 ```

-Show all objects created by a replicaset:
+Show all objects created by a replicaset (using labels):

 ```shell
 kubectl get all --namespace=default --selector=$LABELS